 To establish a presence and sell your products or services in China, you will most likely need to set-up a Wholly Foreign Owned Enterprise (“WFOE”).
 For that purpose, having a holding company in Hong Kong can present several advantages:

 - Dispute Resolution: If you ever need to resolve a commercial dispute with a Chinese third party, Hong Kong will offer you solid options.
 Its sound legal system, based on the Rule of Law and the independence of judiciary, will enable you to use local courts and obtain sentences enforceable in China.
-Alternatively, if you chose arbitration, Hong Kong International Arbitration Centre is certainly one of the best in Asia.
+Alternatively, if you choose arbitration, Hong Kong International Arbitration Centre is certainly one of the best in Asia.

 Capture Belt & Road and Greater Bay Area Initiatives

-The Belt and Road Initiative, introduced in 2013, is an ambitious strategy to promote economic co-operation with China along land and sea corridors spanning 65 countries; while the Greater Bay Area, which Outline Development Plan was issued in February 2019, is aimed at promoting closer cooperation and coordination between 11 cities of the Pearl River Delta.
+The Belt and Road Initiative, introduced in 2013, is an ambitious strategy to promote economic co-operation with China along land and sea corridors spanning 65 countries; while the Greater Bay Area, which the Outline Development Plan was issued in February 2019, is aimed at promoting closer cooperation and coordination between 11 cities of the Pearl River Delta.

-Hong Kong solid infrastructures, great connectivity, financial expertise, exposure to foreign institutions and multi-national companies, make it the ideal fundraising and financial management hub for different kinds of mega projects across the region.
+Hong Kong's solid infrastructures, great connectivity, financial expertise, exposure to foreign institutions and multi-national companies make it the ideal fundraising and financial management hub for different kinds of mega projects across the region.

 Stock Connect and Bond Connect

-It is also a key player of Bond Connect since 2017, which is a mutual market access scheme allowing investors from China and overseas to trade in each other’s bond markets through connection between related mainland and Hong Kong's financial institutions.
+It is also a key player of Bond Connect (since 2017), which is a mutual market access scheme, allowing investors from China and overseas to trade in each other’s bond markets through connections between related mainland and Hong Kong's financial institutions.